addiejanssen/domoticz-solaredge-modbustcp-plugin/README.md

 docker exec -it domoticz
 ```

-Go to the plugin folder and install all required addons:
+Go to the plugin folder and install all required addons in the plugin folder:

 ``` shell
 cd userdata/plugins/domoticz-solaredge-modbustcp-plugin